kavehtehrani/ethglobal-online2025/README.md

 - Connect with email or wallet
 - Send PYUSD without paying gas fees
-- See your tier status and remaining free transactions
+- See your reward status and remaining free transactions
 - Generate payment links to share with others
 - Test basic transactions to verify everything works

 ### For Admins

-- Access `/admin` to manage the tier system
+- Access `/admin` to manage the reward system
-- Update free tier limits and ratios
+- Update free reward limits and ratios
 - Monitor contract usage and configuration
 - Adjust service fees as needed